-The PTA has a 600m long dock (depth 10m) and is large enough to host large cruise ships up to 340m in length.
+The PTA has a 600m long dock (depth 10m) on the northern side and has the size to host large cruise ships of up to 340m in length.

 In and around the Passenger Terminal Amsterdam you will find a huge reception hall (3,000m² area), promenade and panorama decks, a Thinking of Holland souvenir shop, a coffee bar, a Subway sandwich outlet and a tourist information desk.
 There is free WiFi internet available.

-If you are looking for a nearby supermarket in Amsterdam to stock up on supplies, there are Albert Heijn branches either by walking east from PTA to Oostelijke Handelskade 1065 or one just across the main road of the south side of Amsterdam Central Station at Prins Hendrikkade 20.
+If you are looking for a nearby supermarket in Amsterdam to stock up on supplies, there are Albert Heijn branches either by walking east from PTA to Oostelijke Handelskade 1065 or by heading west past Amsterdam Central Station to Prins Hendrikkade 20.